 22. DeLeon Springs and Downtown DeLand

 On the Northern edge of Central Florida in West Volusia County lie DeLeon Springs State Park and DeLand.
 Start your day at the state park making your own pancake breakfast at the Old Sugar Mill, take a boat tour, then wrap up your visit with a refreshing swim in the springs.
-Check the park website for the most current information; at the time of this update, the restaurant and hiking trails are open.
+Check the park website for the most current information.

 Then head down the road to DeLand, home of one of the best main streets in the state.
 Enjoy lunch, a round of craft cocktails, or shopping in the many unique cafes, bars, and boutiques that line the main and side streets.